Fragment-Based Configuration Interaction: Towards a Unifying Description of Biexcitonic Processes in Molecular

 J. E. A. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - IRTG 2991 Photoluminescence in Supramolecular Matrices - Project number 517122340.
 C. d.
 G. acknowledges financial support provided by the ministry of science and innovation of the Spanish administration through the project PID2023-148238NB-I00 and by the Generalitat de Catalunya through the projects 2021SGR00110.
 M. I. S. R. are thankful for funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project number 555181242.
 This work used resources of the Oak Ridge Leadership Computing Facility (OLCF) at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy (DOE) under Contract DE-AC05-00OR22725 through the INCITE Project CHM154.

 \end{acknowledgement}

-\begin{suppinfo} The computational results are openly available.
-These resources can be found in the GitHub repository located at \href{https://github.com/roehr-lab/Fragment-Based-CI_data/}{\url{github.com/roehr-lab/Fragment-Based-CI_data}}.
+\begin{suppinfo} The Supporting Information provides extended dataset analysis for the examples discussed in the main manuscript.
+Specifically, we include additional symbolic expressions, insights into the lowest biexciton states, and adiabatic comparisons for ethene using \noci{} and \symci{}; we also evaluate diagonal corrections and the impact of expanded active spaces for \symci{}.
+The computational results are openly available.
+These resources can be found in the GitHub repository located at \href{https://github.com/roehr-lab/Fragment-Based-CI_data/}{\url{github.com/roehr-lab/Fragment-Based-CI_data}} .
 This repository includes all necessary data files required for reproducing the findings reported in this article.
 Users can freely access and download the materials under the terms of the repository’s license to facilitate further research and verification of the results presented herein.

 \end{suppinfo}